Derivative Analysis & Quotient Rule

 Identifying Maxima, Minima, and Stationary Points

-Check the sign of the derivative just before and just after a critical point.
-The sign change (or lack of one) tells you exactly what type of critical point you have.
+Examine the sign of the derivative immediately before and after a critical point.
+The sign change (or lack thereof) determines exactly what type of critical point is present.

 | Sign change in \(f'(x)\) | Type of critical point |